nuxencs/seasonpackarr/docs/product-specs/prowlarr-backfill.md

 ### Startup Logs

-At `INFO` level, messages with `module=database` show the database path when it opens. `discovery database ready` confirms successful initialization and reports the schema version and journal mode.
+At `INFO` level, messages with `module=database` show the database path when it opens. `database ready` confirms successful initialization and reports the schema version and journal mode.
 This message also appears on normal restarts.

 When migrations are needed, the logs show the old and new schema versions and